-In both research and teaching, our team focuses on two subfields of Comparative Politics: Swiss Politics and Comparative Political Economy.
+In both research and teaching, the Chair focuses on two subfields of Comparative Politics: Swiss Politics and Comparative Political Economy.

 In a comparative perspective, Switzerland is an intriguing case in many respects.
 It is a highly developed consensus democracy, which bears resemblance to the institutions and decision-making processes of the other continental and Northern European consensus democracies.
 On the other hand, however, Switzerland displays very distinct, rather liberal traits regarding economic and social policy institutions.
 In addition, Switzerland’s strongly developed elements of direct democracy introduce very specific forms of political participation into the system, which reinforce the hybrid character of this political regime.
 Our goal is to contribute to the understanding of Swiss politics by means of rigorous empirical research.
 Doing so, we investigate a variety of research questions from Comparative Politics, Policy Analysis and Comparative Political Economy with regard to the Swiss case.
 We are interested in a wide range of aspects of the Swiss political system, especially the institutional regime (decision-making structures, welfare state, production regime), voting and electoral behavior, changing party and interest group systems and policy-making (in particular social and economic policy).
 We tend to address these issues from a comparative perspective in order to contextualize the study of Swiss politics.